What's it like to have a mum with Parkinson's?

 Parkinson’s affects everyone differently

 Parkinson’s affects around 1 adult (ie people aged 18 or over) in every 350.
 Most people who get Parkinson's are aged 50 or over but younger people can get it too.

 As the amount of dopamine in the brain is gradually lost over many years, Parkinson’s will get worse.
 But the symptoms someone has and how quickly their Parkinson’s develops will be different from one person to the next.

 Parkinson’s can be treated

-While there is no cure for Parkinson’s at the moment, there are drugs that can help control the main symptoms, such as tremor, or problems with balance and co-ordination.
+While there is no cure for Parkinson’s at the moment, there are drugs that can help control the main symptoms, including tremor, or problems with balance and co-ordination.

 There are other therapies that can help.
 And for some people surgery can help with symptoms.